Techscq/typeorm-mysql-criteria-translator/src/docs/components/type-orm-join-applier/en.md

 - Determining the type of `JOIN` to apply.
 - Constructing the relation property or table name for the `JOIN`.
-- Generating the `ON` condition for the `JOIN`, which can include complex filters and logical groups, by delegating this task to `TypeOrmQueryStructureHelper`.
+- Generating the `ON` condition for the `JOIN`, which can include complex filters and logical groups, by delegating this task to `TypeOrmConditionBuilder`.
 - Invoking the appropriate `JOIN` method on the `QueryBuilder` (e.g., `innerJoinAndSelect`, `leftJoinAndSelect`).
 - Managing the addition of selected fields and `ORDER BY` clauses from the `JoinCriteria` to the translator's global state.
 - Applying specific optimizations, such as excluding redundant foreign keys in certain types of joins.